Liveness DetectionUsing Live Human Features for Enhanced Verification

 As the threat of AI-driven deepfake technology looms on the horizon, many companies are desperate for effective real-time authentication.
 Enter: liveness detection.
 This article will explain everything you need to know about liveness detection, including what it is, how it works, and what it can (and can’t) do for you.

-The Top 10 Liveness Detection Benefits for Merchants and Consumers
+The Top 10 Liveness Detection Benefits for Merchants & Consumers

-Fake biometric data can be used in different fraudulent activities.
-It can be used to sign up for mobile banking apps, or apply for online credit.
+Fraudsters can employ a lot of different presentation attack instruments; everything from artificial fingerprints to printed photographs of a victim’s face.
+This fake biometric data can be used to sign up for mobile banking apps, or apply for online credit.
 The ultimate goal of these fraudsters is typically to steal money, either from a financial platform or directly from an individual.

 What is Liveness Detection?